xgeoff/forerunner/README.md

 ---

-## Quick Mental Model
+# Quick Mental Model

 A workflow is a directed graph of nodes.

 Each node:

 1. Receives a context
-2. Returns a routing decision (`NodeOutcome`)
+2. Returns a `NodeOutcome`
-3. The engine walks the graph deterministically until completion
+3. The engine walks the graph deterministically
+4. Execution produces an `ExecutionResult`

 Core flow: